The Invisible Guardian: Plot

 The serial killer is dubbed El Basajaún ("Lord of the Woods") by the media after a Basque mythological creature.
-Engrasi insists that the basajaún is real and a protector of the forest, and that one saved Engrasi's life when she was a girl by stopping her from falling into a cavern.
+Engrasi insists that the basajaún is real and a protector of the forest, and that one saved Engrasi's life when she was a little girl by stopping her from falling into a cavern.

 Another girl, Anne Arbizu, goes missing.
 Amaia is convinced she sees Anne outside her window late one night, but the next day her body is discovered in the forest, her body arranged in the same ritualized manner, dead for 24 hours.
-Amaia discovers Anne was having an affair with an older married man — Amaia's brother-in-law Freddy.
+Amaia discovers Anne was having an affair with a married man — Amaia's brother-in-law, Freddy.
 Freddy attempts suicide because of his anguish, but after exonerating him, Amaia does not reveal the affair to the police.

 The cake placed on the bodies is local txantxigorri cake.
 Flora states that it is of the highest quality, meaning it could come from only a handful of bakeries.
 When Amaia requests a sample of the flour for analysis, Flora gives her different flour than the bakery uses.
 Flora is arrested for obstruction but insists she was merely taking precautions as workers frequently take home flour.
 The lab also matches the flour from the cakes to the flour in Rosaura's home, which she takes from the bakery, but Amaia does not reveal this either.

-Another young girl disappears, but Amaia is removed from the case after her captain discovers her secrecy.
+Another girl disappears, but Amaia is removed from the case after her captain discovers her secrecy.
 Detective Montés replaces her, even though Amaia suspects him of having a personal relationship with Flora.
 Aloisius Dupree, an FBI friend, encourages her to remove herself from the case and look at it in its entirety.
-Amaia thinks back to her childhood, when Rosario, in a psychotic rage, attempted to murder her at the bakery, at which point Amaia was taken to live with Engrasi.
+Amaia thinks back to her early life, when Rosario, in a psychotic rage, attempted to murder her at the bakery, at which point Amaia was taken to live with Engrasi.

 Amaia goes to visit Rosario, who calls Amaia a bitch and attempts to bite her.
-She learns that Rosario, now restrained, had attacked a nurse and bitten her while calling her Amaia, and that her brother-in-law visits Rosario weekly.
+She learns that Rosario, now restrained, had attacked a nurse and bitten her while calling her Amaia and that her brother-in-law visits Rosario weekly.

 Amaia and Jonan drive to Victor's house but Jonan arrives first and finds it empty while Amaia flips her car into a ravine during a thunderstorm on her way to the house.
 She wakes up on the ground away from her car and sees a large hairy creature in the distance and follows him.
-The pursuit leads her to an abandoned house where she is attacked by Victor.
+The pursuit leads her to an abandoned house, where she is attacked by Victor.
 When she confronts him about the murders, he admits it was his doing so that he could cleanse the valley of the filth.
-Amaia stabs him with pair of scissors and runs to free the missing girl whom he has chained up.
+Amaia stabs him with a pair of scissors and runs to free the missing girl whom he has chained up.
 Victor follows and just as he is about to kill Amaia, Flora shoots him.